Nextiva / Blog / Customer Experience

 💡Our tip: Prioritize a single ‘quick-win’ journey to get momentum and buy-in for larger projects.
 If you already understand your common customer journeys, use them to highlight pain points or look for opportunities.
 Otherwise, talk to your support team and ask where customers are getting frustrated.

-2. Set a customer experience success metric for each touchpoint
+2. Set a customer success metric for each touchpoint

-Customer experience success metrics are in-journey signals that will become the guardrails keeping your customers moving in the right direction.
+A customer experience metric is an in-journey signal that will become the guardrails keeping your customers moving in the right direction.

 Think about what customers experience, feel, and do.
 Forrester calls these interaction, perception, and outcome metrics: